Shadow Work for Professional Growth and Development

 5. Improved clarity

-You can more clearly see how your thoughts, feelings, and emotions influence how you act due to doing shadow work.
+You can more clearly see how your thoughts, feelings, and emotions influence how you act due to shadowing.

-Knowing this knowledge will enable you to present yourself with greater sincerity and clarity.
+Knowing this knowledge will enable you to present yourself more sincerely and clearly.

 6. Increase your capacity for empathy for others